10.1. Object stub generator

 ./tools/lwm2m_object_registry.py --get-xml 3 --object-version 1.1 --output device.xml

-Once you have the XML definition, you can generate the Object stub using the anjay_codegen.py script:
+Once you have the XML definition, generate the Object stub using anjay_codegen.py script:

 ./tools/anjay_codegen.py -i device.xml

-To adjust the stub to the object’s instances count and resources set, see the description of additional options below.
+To adjust the stub to the object’s number of instances and resources set, use the additional options described below.

 The stub generator creates a C source file that provides a skeleton implementation of your LwM2M object.
-The file includes TODO comments that indicate where to insert your custom logic.
-To simplify the generated code, remove any unused resources and handlers.
-Use the -r flag to include only the resources you need in the output.
+The generated file includes TODO comments that indicate where to insert your custom logic.
+To simplify the generated code, remove unused resources and handlers.
+Use the -r flag to include only the resources you need.

 After completing the implementation: